SJTU-ECTL/MASIM/README.md

 Please make sure you can run Mockturle before using our scheduler.

 ## Run
-To appy the scheduler on an XMG netlist, please:
+To apply the scheduler on an XMG netlist, please:

 1) put the .v file of the benchmark into the OPP folder